enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

 ---
 ## Footnotes
-[1: JavaScript has a Duck typing system]
+[1: JavaScript has Duck Types]
-Unlike TypeScript, the types in JavaScript are dynamically determined when the JavaScript program runs.
-After running the code, the JavaScript environment figures out the type by checking for presence of some pre-defined features in a value.
+Unlike TypeScript, the types in JavaScript are dynamically determined later on, when the JavaScript program runs.
+This means that we can't know if we have type errors until we run the code.

+After the code is ran, the JavaScript environment figures out the type of some value by checking for presence of certain general features, which various values share.

+Because of this, JavaScript allows many values to fall under the same type and has much less type protection than TypeScript.

-The name "duck typing" comes from a playful metaphor for its meaning:
+The term "duck typing" comes from a playful metaphor for its meaning:

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.